lab11/signpost/software/edison/README.md

 ## Installation

-You'll need to do thing things in psedo parallel here, so have two terminal windows open
+You'll need to do thing things in psedo parallel here, so have two terminal windows open.

+**Note:** You'll also need to be plugged into both USB ports (one is your serial terminal, the other is the flash interface).

-### Terminal 1:
+### Terminal 1 (serial):

 You'll need to login to the edison over serial and reboot it.
 Then your goal it catch it to enter the bootloader mode.
 This is a quick timeout, so pay attention as things are